 Many people think of mouthwashes as minty-flavoured liquids to gargle with.

-However while they might leave your mouth feeling fresh and zingy, the impact on morning breath can be minimal because many washes simply mask the problem.
+However while they might leave your mouth feeling fresh and zingy, the impact on morning breath can be minimal because many washes simply mask the problem temporarily with a minty flavour.

-Aim for a good quality antibacterial mouth rinse that is free from alcohol such as UltraDEX Oral Rinse and you could experience quite an improvement.
-Indeed, a study from Belgium(5) stated that “morning halitosis can be successfully reduced via daily use of mouth rinses”.
+Aim for a good quality mouth rinse that is free from alcohol such as UltraDEX Daily Oral Rinse and you could experience quite an improvement.
+Indeed, a study from Belgium(4) stated that “morning halitosis can be successfully reduced via daily use of mouth rinses”.

 Scrub Your Tongue